letitiakwan/canadian-to-us-for-work/README.md

-# Guide: Canadian to US for work
+# Guide: Moving from Canada to the United States for work
 This is meant as a README for for Canadians going to work in the States on a TN visa.

 Included are tips on on border entry, visa timelines, bank accounts etc.

 It can be so confusing to move countries!
 You're not alone!
 Reach out if you have more questions.

+Also, please contribute if you have more tips.

 # TN Visa timeline:
 This was how my timeline with Microsoft was: